TestGorilla LogoTestGorilla Logo

 I was also impressed by how unobtrusive Fetcher’s AI features felt.
 The AI works mainly in the background to present you with the best candidates and help you engage with them.
 Importantly, it leaves decision-making about candidates up to you, ensuring that the human touch isn’t lost in the hiring process.

-The only potential issue I found with Fetcher’s AI is that there isn’t much transparency around how candidate fit ratings are determined.
+From a hiring manager's perspective, the biggest issue I found with Fetcher’s AI is that there isn’t much transparency around how candidate fit ratings are determined.
 Candidates are simply rated as a strong, good, uncertain, or unlikely fit without additional explanation.
 There’s no way to find out whether they didn’t match because of a skills mismatch, their job history, or something else.
 This AI judgment feels a lot fuzzier compared to something like TestGorilla’s candidate rankings, which are based on science-backed talent assessments.

 TL;DR: Fetcher’s AI makes it easy to source candidates, handle outreach, and spot top fits.
 It’s handy and unobtrusive, but its talent fit ratings aren’t very transparent.